-- the adverse impact of COVID-19, including with respect to AIG's business, financial condition and results of operations; - changes in market and industry conditions, including the significant global economic downturn, general market declines, prolonged economic recovery and disruptions to AIG's operations driven by COVID-19 and responses thereto, including new or changed governmental policy and regulatory actions: - the occurrence of catastrophic events, both natural and manmade, including COVID-19, pandemics, civil unrest and the effects of climate change; - AIG's ability to effectively execute on AIG 200 operational programs designed to achieve underwriting excellence, modernization of AIG's operating infrastructure, enhanced user and customer experiences and unification of AIG; - the impact of potential information technology, cybersecurity or data security breaches, including as a result of cyberattacks or security vulnerabilities, the likelihood of which may increase due to extended remote business operations as a result of COVID-19; - disruptions in the availability of AIG's electronic data systems or those of third parties; - the effectiveness of our risk management policies and procedures, including with respect to our business continuity and disaster recovery plans; - changes in judgments concerning potential cost-saving opportunities;
+- the adverse impact of COVID-19, including with respect to AIG's business, financial condition and results of operations; - changes in market and industry conditions, including the significant global economic downturn, general market declines, prolonged economic recovery and disruptions to AIG's operations driven by COVID-19 and responses thereto, including new or changed governmental policy and regulatory actions; - the occurrence of catastrophic events, both natural and manmade, including COVID-19, pandemics, civil unrest and the effects of climate change; - AIG's ability to successfully dispose of, monetize and/or acquire businesses or assets or successfully integrate acquired businesses, including any separation of the Life and Retirement business from AIG and the impact any separation may have on AIG, its businesses, employees, contracts and customers; - AIG's ability to effectively execute on AIG 200 operational programs designed to achieve underwriting excellence, modernization of AIG's operating infrastructure, enhanced user and customer experiences and unification of AIG; - the impact of potential information technology, cybersecurity or data security breaches, including as a result of cyberattacks or security vulnerabilities, the likelihood of which may increase due to extended remote business operations as a result of COVID-19; - disruptions in the availability of AIG's electronic data systems or those of third parties; - the effectiveness of our risk management policies and procedures, including with respect to our business continuity and disaster recovery plans;

-- · concentrations in AIG's investment portfolios; - · changes to the valuation of AIG's investments; - · actions by credit rating agencies; - changes in judgments concerning insurance underwriting and insurance liabilities; - the effectiveness of strategies to recruit and retain key personnel and to implement effective succession plans; - the requirements, which may change from time to time, of the global regulatory framework to which AIG is subject; - · significant legal, regulatory or governmental proceedings; - AIG's ability to successfully manage Legacy Portfolios; - AIG's ability to successfully dispose of, monetize and/or acquire businesses or assets or successfully integrate acquired businesses; - changes in judgments concerning the recognition of deferred tax assets and the impairment of goodwill; and - · such other factors discussed in: - Part I, Item 2.
+- changes in judgments concerning potential cost-saving opportunities; - · concentrations in AIG's investment portfolios; - · changes to the valuation of AIG's investments; - · actions by credit rating agencies; - changes in judgments concerning insurance underwriting and insurance liabilities; - the effectiveness of strategies to recruit and retain key personnel and to implement effective succession plans; - the requirements, which may change from time to time, of the global regulatory framework to which AIG is subject; - · significant legal, regulatory or governmental proceedings; - AIG's ability to successfully manage Legacy Portfolios; - changes in judgments concerning the recognition of deferred tax assets and the impairment of goodwill; and - such other factors discussed in: - Part I, Item 2.
 MD&A and Part II, Item 1A.
 Risk Factors of this Quarterly Report on Form 10-Q; - Part I, Item 2.
+MD&A of the Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2020; - Part I, Item 2.
 MD&A of the Quarterly Report on Form 10-Q for the quarterly period ended March 31, 2020; and - Part I, Item 1A.
 Risk Factors and Part II, Item 7.
 MD&A of the 2019 Annual Report.